ElemeFE/element/examples/docs/en-US/message-box.md

   };
 </script>

-## Message box
+## MessageBox

-A set of modal dialog box components by simulating the system message box, mainly for the message prompt, success tips, error messages and query information.
+A set of modal boxes simulating system message box, mainly for message prompt, success tips, error messages and query information.

-### Message prompt
+### Alert

-It is triggered when there is user operation, The dialog box interrupts the user operation until the user confirms.
+Alert interrupts user operation until the user confirms.

-:::demo Open a message prompt by calling the `$alert` method, It simulates the system's `alert`, and can not be closed by pressing ESC or clicking outside the box.
-In this example, two attributes `message` and `title` were received.
-It is worth mentioning that when the window is closed, it returns a `Promise` object for subsequent processing.
+:::demo Open an alert by calling the `$alert` method.
+It simulates the system's `alert`, and cannot be closed by pressing ESC or clicking outside the box.
+In this example, two parameters `message` and `title` are received.
+It is worth mentioning that when the box is closed, it returns a `Promise` object for further processing.
+If you are not sure if your target browsers support `Promise`, you should import a third party polyfill or use callbacks instead like this example.

 ```html
 <template>